UniversityPhysics/VP01a_the_sparrow/README.md

 ```
 sparrow = sphere( radius=0.1, pos=vec(x,y,z))
 ```

+## Making motion diagrams by leaving a trail

 VPython has an easy way to let the sphere make a "trail", which will allow us to make a motion diagram.
 Just paste in this line o